daemonraco/toobasic/docs/cache.md

 ## What is it cached?
 Internally, __TooBasic__ separates the stuff it caches in two kinds:

-* __Computing Cache__: This can also be called _controller cache_ because it stores all the asignments made by a controller.
+* __Computing Cache__: This can also be called _controller cache_ because it stores all the assignments made by a controller.
 * __View Cache__: You can see this as a HTML cache where you store the final result of rendering a controller call.

 Why is it separated? well, if recall a cache controller but requesting a different format, you wouldn't want to run all your logics and queries and etc. when you only need a different format.

 ## Adapters
-From factory, __TooBasic__ provides three types of cache adaptations you can choose on for your site and we are going to descrive them.
+From factory, __TooBasic__ provides three types of cache adaptations you can choose on for your site and we are going to describe them.

-### File Cache Adpater
+### File Cache Adapter
-The most basic (and default) cache adapater provided by __TooBasic__ is a class called __\TooBasic\CacheAdapterFile__ and it stores data inside a files.
-When active, you'll find files coming and going inside __ROOTDIR/cache/filecache__
+The most basic (and default) cache adapter provided by __TooBasic__ is a class called __\TooBasic\CacheAdapterFile__ and it stores data inside a files.
+When active, you'll find files coming and going inside __ROOTDIR/cache/filecache__.

 ### Database Cache Adapter
 A not very polite way of caching data is store it inside a database, but in some cases it could be useful.